getgort/getgort.github.io/going-forward.md

 1. **Command relays.** Will allow commands to be executed anywhere where a relay process is running.
 1. **Templates.** Will allow custom output formatting to make things pretty.
 1. **Support for other chat platforms.** Which ones though?
+1. **Support for contemporary Slack bot accounts.** The Slack interaction code was written back before legacy bots were legacy.
+We'll fix that.

 Have any other ideas?
 [We want to hear them!](https://github.com/getgort/gort/issues)